sanger-pathogens/iva/README.md

    need to tell IVA where the Java jar file is to use Trimmomatic (see examples below).

+IVA is known to work with kmc version 2.0, MUMmer version 3.23, samtools version 0.1.19 and SMALT version 0.7.5.

 #### QC dependencies

 The QC scripts have the following dependencies, in addiition to MUMmer,